 Clostridial soft-tissue infections include cellulitis, myositis, and clostridial myonecrosis.
 They usually occur after trauma.
-Symptoms may include edema, pain, gas with crepitation, foul-smelling exudates, intense coloration of the site, and progression to shock and renal failure.
+Symptoms may include edema, pain, gas with crepitation, foul-smelling exudates, intense coloration of the site, and progression to shock, renal failure, and sometimes death.
 Diagnosis is by inspection and smell, confirmed by culture.
 Treatment is with penicillin and surgical debridement.
 Hyperbaric O2 is sometimes beneficial.

 Clostridium perfringens is the most common species involved.
 Infection develops hours or days after injury, usually in an extremity after severe crushing or penetrating trauma devitalizes tissue, creating anaerobic conditions.
 The presence of foreign material (even if sterile) markedly increases risk of clostridial infection.
 Infection may also occur in operative wounds, particularly in patients with underlying occlusive vascular disease.
 Rarely, spontaneous cases occur, usually involving C. septicum originating from occult colon perforation in patients with colon cancer, diverticulitis, or bowel ischemia.
 Infection typically results in gas collection in soft tissues.